July 4th Relay

 During the race it is the responsibility of each team to record their team member’s:

-All times should be recorded to the nearest second (0:00:00) in order to provide fair and accurate results.
-We recommend one of the following timing methods below:
+Leg splits should be recorded to the nearest second (0:00:00) in order to provide fair and accurate results.
+Teams that do not follow this rule will have a 59-second time penalty added to each offending leg time.

 Completed Team timing Sheets must be PROMPTLY turned in to race officials at the finish.